 It's free to sign up, build a profile, and start a campaign.
-If your campaign is successful, we take 5-7% of the funds based on how much your company raises.
+If your campaign is successful, we take anywhere from 7 to 10% of the funds based on how much your company raises.

 Can I create a profile and not raise funds or commit to investing?

 Absolutely.
 We suggest creating a basic profile to understand how the process works on both sides and to start collecting followers before starting to fundraise.

 Are there legal issues I need to be aware of when creating a campaign?

 When you build a crowdfunding campaign, the biggest watchout is making any false promises.
 As a new company, you can't predict the future, so promising explicit revenue targets and specific growth numbers can be misleading.
 You are liable for every statement that is not true.
 Since you're dealing with investors now, you also cannot withhold relevant information that could affect their decision to invest (e.g. a pending lawsuit).
 Read our Legal Fast Start Guide for more information.

 Are there eligibility requirements for my company to create a campaign?

 Before you can issue an offering on Wunderfund.co, you have to apply and tell us about your team and your company.
 We look for a complete business plan, pitch deck, financial information, and other relevant historical information that we review for preliminary due diligence.
 Only companies that get through this preliminary due diligence criteria will be permitted to raise funding.
 Passing this process is not meant to be construed as investment advice or endorsement by Wunderfund.co.